 A personal injury lawyer with a track record for success in DUI-related injury and wrongful death cases can make the recovery process after an accident much easier.
 After an accident, you and your family may be dealing with medical treatments, funeral arrangements, and learning how to cope.
 Experienced counsel in the aftermath of an accident can provide so much more than case analyses and the pursuit of a settlement.

 Whether you need help finding medical care, negotiating with insurance representatives, or just need someone to offer sound advice, the Law Firm of Aaron A. Herbert can help.
-Our attorneys specialize in accident injuries and wrongful death suits in the Dallas area and throughout Texas.
+Our Dallas personal injury lawyer specializes in accident injuries and wrongful death suits in the Dallas area and throughout Texas.
 We understand how important it is that our clients have a trustworthy person to confide in and rely on to act on their best interests.
 Without experienced legal help, some accident victims may never recover the compensation they deserve in the time aftermath of a DUI accident.

 Why Should I File a Claim for My Injuries?